What kind of publications can be submitted to Scholars' Mine?

 You are encouraged not to sign away rights to your works, which may happen when you publish in commercial journals.
 Consider requesting an author's addendum to your publishing contract to allow you to distribute your work in Scholars' Mine.
 Retaining the copyright allows your work to be made available to students and scholars without subscription fees.
 You can also choose to publish in Scholars' Mine first.
 Authors who publish in Scholars' Mine retain copyright in all cases, so you could also publish elsewhere.

 Yes, Scholars' Mine does not require you to give up your copyright.
 You are only required to agree to a non-exclusive distribution license.
+If you prefer, you may fill out an electronic form of the license.

 For recent graduates: